Paturages/mbs3/README.md

 Keep in mind you'll need to run Directus before launching the backend to actually fetch things.
 `yarn dev` starts the frontend dev environment. `yarn build` builds the frontend package into `public/build`.

+## Notes for future iterations

+* Try to have players fill the Discord information of their osu! profile, have a Discord username form or try to ensure that players are in the tournament Discord through a bot (+ Discord OAuth?)
+* If a bot is implemented, enforce osu! username in the Discord
+* Probably have a referee guide for qualifiers